 Drive 50 minutes northwest from Austin and you’ll find yourself in a gorgeous oasis by the name of Inks Lake.
 Its compelling rock formations shelter a panoply of fresh water marina life located up to 60 feet deep.
 The striped bass is the star of the show.

 Bring your own air, as the dive facilities are limited.
-However, Inks Lake has plenty to do après-dive: golf, mountain biking, hiking and camping.
+Visibility can also be limited but try Devil’s Water Hole in the north east of the lake.
+Inks Lake has plenty to do après-dive: golf, mountain biking, hiking and camping.

 Amistad National Recreation Area is situated inland on the Mexican border and is best known for its 40-foot deep dive platform at Diablo Cove.
 That most American of icons – railroad tracks – can be found embedded in the sand 100 feet down from the cove.